Andrew-Pelham/enigma-rpg/docs/SRD_1.4.md

 Ask leading questions that force them to describe more than just a building or a person.
 It's very bright here, what might be contributing to the light?
 The basement is dark and smells strange, what is making the smell worse?

-In addition to making the [*Encounter*](#encounters) more evocative, you are receiving a goldmine of character-oriented worldbuilding that you can then pick up and sling right back at them later!

 ### Damage and Peril

 In Enigma, there is no physical damage or wounds for the players to worry about; in nearly any pulp adventure, pain isn’t what stops the plot from moving forward.